| In

 I noticed that the gravel and sand in the centre and on

-the perimeter had hardened because unlike the surface, which
+the perimeter had hardened because unlike the surface,

-how hard it was, as it had been fused together.
+but that's how hard it was, as it had been fused together.

 I